Albert Haynesworth said Saturday his $100 million contract doesn’t make him a slave to the Washington Washington Football Team.

 “I mean, I’m not for sale.
 Yeah, I signed the contract and got paid a lot of money, but … that don’t mean I’m for sale or a slave or whatever.”

-Haynesworth said it was agreed that he would play defensive tackle in a 4-3 system when he signed with the Redskins in 2009, but the team has since overhauled its front office, coaching staff and offensive and defensive schemes.
+Haynesworth said it was agreed that he would play defensive tackle in a 4-3 system when he signed with the Washington Football Team in 2009, but the team has since overhauled its front office, coaching staff and offensive and defensive schemes.
 He said he now likes the new scheme better as he works with defensive coordinator Jim Haslett.

 Haynesworth made a passing reference to his disputes with coach Mike Shanahan, saying some things “went down with me and Mike,” but he did not elaborate.
 He also said he doesn’t like the spotlight and would rather be someone who can just “go to Wal-Mart and hang out.”